Trenchwise/simpsons-react-project/README.md

 total is then added into line 62 after the #.

 As there is a single source of truth (one place where all the data lives). when a character is deleted this affects the number of liked.

+Questions - why not jump from App (where data is pulled) and go straight into destrcuturing i.e character?